Demali-876/json/README.md

 ## Limitations

+This library is in active development feedback and bug reports are welcome.
+Some important considerations:

+- The `set` method allows creating new paths by default, which might lead to unintended data structure changes.
+Use with caution and consider validating your JSON structure with schemas before modifications.

+- Schema validation is currently basic the plan is to support the full [JSON Schema specification](https://json-schema.org/) in future releases.

 1. Number Precision
    - Integers are limited to Motoko's Int bounds
    - Floats follow IEEE 754 double-precision format